Catholic Schools Inspectorate Report

 Schools are challenged to educate people to live responsibly for the fullness of life that God wills for each of us.

-The most recent Diocesan Canonical Inspection of our school took place in 2018.
+The most recent Catholic Schools Inspectorate Inspection of our school took place in 2024.
 The full report can be accessed by clicking on the document below:

 We were rated overall as GOOD overall